Tyree Talton

-Tyree Talton (born May 10, 1976) is an American former professional football defensive back in the National Football League (NFL) and the XFL.
+Tyree Talton (born May 10, 1976) is an American former professional football player who was a defensive back in the National Football League (NFL) and the XFL.
 He was selected in the fifth round of the 1999 NFL draft.
 He played for the NFL's Detroit Lions in 1999.
 In 2001, he played for the New York/New Jersey Hitmen.
-He played at the collegiate level at the University of Northern Iowa.
+He played college football for the Northern Iowa Panthers.
 He was selected by the Hitmen in the eighth round and 58th overall in the 2001 XFL draft.